openshift/ansible-service-broker/docs/specs/apb.yml-plan-support.md

 ## Notes

-* Use yaml anchors and inheritence to cut down on parameter duplication if plans share parameters, see full example.
+* Use yaml anchors and inheritance to cut down on parameter duplication if plans share parameters, see full example.

 ## Questions